shaisachs/origin-of-sadness/origin-of-sadness/origin-of-sadness.md

 Henry sighed, grabbed a chair from the table, and sat down heavily.
 He looked down at the linoleum floo, the checkerboard black-and-white pattern fading from years of stains and scuff marks.
 A single crushed mulberry hung on to the toe of Holly's right shoe, amidst a dusting of white specs of flour.
 The lights in the heel didn't blink.
 "Maybe she could go back to the sorceress, and ask her for some help?"

 Holly licked at a bit of jam on her thumb.
 "She tried that, of course.
 But she couldn't find the way any more.
 She would go in to the forest, certain she remembered, and just wind up walking in circles.
 One time she thought maybe she had found the right path - but there was no trace of the sorceress's house, when she got to the clearing.
 She never found it again, and she never climbed another tree."

 ***

-The years in film school were difficult enough, with Sylvie often too tired to take care of Holly in the mornings, or returning too late for bedtime.
-But it was Sylvie's decision to quit her job and to try to produce her own films that finally caused Henry to snap, a blistering fusillade of questions after Holly's bed time.

-What, he asked her, would they do without her salary?
-He did not make nearly enough by himself to support the three of them - and it would be many years before she would be earning any kind of money, let alone enough to replace the generous salary she had been earning as a marketing executive.

-It was not a gentle argument, nor a short one.
-For years they bickered over finances, doing their best to hide the bitter fights from Holly, and often failing.
-Sylvie made one film, and then another and another - and lost money on each one.
-Henry had looked up one divorce lawyer after another.
-There was even a lonesome afternoon when he had punched a phone number into his phone; it was the buzz of the waching machine, announcing the end of the spin cycle, which had pulled him away.

-***